MohamedAYasin/TayoSchool/README.md

 ## This is a summative assignment

-- In this assignment, I created a website following the below scenario:

-## Part I. Website
+- In this assignment, I created Tayo School, an online vocational school for women that provides vocational courses in different areas such as, tailoring, plumbing, makeup and beauty, IT and culinary arts.

-## Visit our website:
+## Visit the live website:

 - [Tayo School](https://mohamedayasin.github.io/TayoSchool/)